absmohamed/JS-intro/Authentication/README.md

     └── auth_routes.js
 ```

-We will put the logic directly in our `auth_controller.js` for the authorization routes.
+We will put the logic directly in our `auth_controller.js` for the authentication routes.

 ## The register route